proycon/folia/docs/source/introduction.rst

 **Core Attributes:**

 .. foliaspec:attributes_doc(core)
 * ``xml:id`` -- The ID of the element; this has to be a unique in the entire document or collection of documents (corpus).
-All identifiers in FoLiA are of the `XML NCName <https://www.w3.org/TR/1999/WD-xmlschema-2-19990924/#NCName>`_ datatype, which roughly means it is a unique string that has to start with a letter (not a number or symbol), may contain numers, but may never contain colons or spaces.
+All identifiers in FoLiA are of the `XML NCName <https://www.w3.org/TR/1999/WD-xmlschema-2-19990924/#NCName>`_ datatype, which roughly means it is a unique string that has to start with a letter (not a number or symbol), may contain numbers, but may never contain colons or spaces.
 FoLiA does not define any naming convention for IDs.
 * ``set`` -- The set of the element, ideally a URI linking to a set definition (see :ref:`set_definitions`) or otherwise a uniquely identifying string.
 The ``set`` must be referred to also in the :ref:`annotation_declarations` for this annotation type.
 * ``class`` -- The class of the annotation, i.e. the annotation tag in the vocabulary defined by ``set``.
 * ``id`` -- A reference to the ID of another element.
 This is a reference and not an assignment, unlike xml:id, so do not confuse the two!
 It is only supported on certain elements that are referential in nature.